mtrdesign/krait/ARTICLE.md

           'additional_prop' => 'Krait is awesome!',
       ];
   }

-...
 }
 ```

-All columns are defined in the `initColumns` function, following the syntax shown above.
+All columns are defined in the `initColumns` function.
+Now, let's transform this into a more practical example for our cat management system.
-Now, let's change our table a bit.
-Let's add a `name`, `breed`, `country`, `profession` (yes - cat's are lazy but let's assume that they can work!).
+Let's add a `name`, `breed`, `country`, `profession` (yes - we all know that the cats are lazy but let's assume that they can work!).

 ```
 # /app/Tables/CatsTable.php